FREE SHIPPING ON ALL ORDERS DUE TO COVID-19

 Terpenes give plants their flavor and aroma.
 Terpenes are also the driving force behind their therapeutic benefits.
 When you smell a flower or peel and orange, it’s the terpenes that stimulate your senses and enhance your well-being.

-Full-spectrum hemp oil is a significant source of beneficial plant terpenes.
+Full-spectrum CBD oil is a significant source of beneficial plant terpenes.
 Understanding the benefits of terpenes, and how CBD enhances their effects, may help you appreciate the many potential wellness benefits of full-spectrum hemp oil products.

 Understanding the Effects of Plant Terpenes